RPDevJesco/eventchains_benchmark_results/METHODOLOGY.md

 - Eliminates "compiler tricks" objections from reviewers
 - Shows that release builds provide 4-6x additional improvement

-This methodology reveals that EventChains exhibits sub-linear scaling characteristics **even without compiler optimization**, distinguishing architectural benefits from tooling-dependent performance.
+### What We Found

+This methodology revealed that EventChains exhibits sub-linear scaling - middleware costs decrease as composition depth increases - even in unoptimized code on modern CPUs.
+This behavior appears across multiple languages and platforms, validating that the sequential event processing architecture fundamentally enables CPU-level optimization.

 ### Our Solution: Four-Tier Analysis